YaelGluskin/COVIDCare.api/README.md

 ### Authors [@Yael Gluskin](https://github.com/YaelGluskin)

-#### Visit the webSite : [COVIDCare](https://covidcare.onrender.com) (To get a username and password, contact me).
+#### Visit the website: [COVIDCare](https://covidcare.onrender.com) (To get a username and password, contact me).

 ## Features

 - **Manage users with different security approaches:** Implement varying levels of access and permissions for different user roles to ensure secure data management.
-- **Manageclients whose details can be edited:** Allow authorized users to edit and updateclient information as needed, ensuring data accuracy and relevance.
+- **Manage clients whose details can be edited:** Allow authorized users to edit and update client information as needed, ensuring data accuracy and relevance.
-- **Add vaccinations or diseases toclients:** Provide functionality to record and track vaccination history, disease diagnoses, and related health information for eachclient.
+- **Add vaccinations or diseases to clients:** Provide functionality to record and track vaccination history, disease diagnoses, and related health information for each client.
 - **Manage four databases:** Efficiently organize and maintain four separate databases to store different types of information, ensuring streamlined access and management of diverse data sets.

 Here's an organized overview of the system implementation using Node.js, React, and MongoDB, focusing on CRUD operations and database structure:

-### Backend (Node.js with Express)
+## Backend (Node.js with Express)
 #### Backend Repository
 - [Link to Backend Repository](https://github.com/YaelGluskin/covidcare-api)
 - [Link to Commit History](https://github.com/YaelGluskin/COVIDCare/commits/main/ServerSide)